-The environment's ability to cope is threatened with becoming overwhelmed by a bigger population causing a rising demand for consumer goods, particularly from the developing world's rapidly growing middle-class.
-Increasing food and consumer goods adequately will hit growth limits.
+The environment's ability to cope is threatened with becoming overwhelmed by population growth and a rising demand for consumer goods, particularly from the developing world's rapidly growing middle-class.
+An increasing number of consumers and increasing demand for food challenge the limits of growth.
 Already, the adverse impacts of production are evident and numerous.
 Demand for energy parallels production.
-It is largely sourced by burning fossil fuel-based commodities which have increased greenhouse-gas emissions.
-This has fuelled climate change which threatens entire ecosystems' stability.
+It is largely sourced by using fossil fuels, which have increased greenhousegas emissions.
+This has fuelled climate change, which threatens the stability of entire ecosystems.

 Developed nations and a handful of rapidly developing nations currently account for just 18 per cent of the global population.
 The rest of the world's population (i.e. the remaining 82 per cent) aspire to the developed world's living standards.
 This is most apparent in the heavily populated parts of South and East Asia, especially China and India.
 The demands this will place on food and industrial production will deplete Earth's natural resources, especially soil and water resources.
 The biosphere will be seriously threatened.
-Species extinctions, largely a result of deforestation, will accelerate.
+Species extinctions, largely as a result of deforestation, will accelerate.